Trade Adjustment Assistance 2009 (TAA)

 (Certified Petitions filed on or after May 18, 2009 and no later than Feb.
 14, 2011)

 Trade Adjustment Assistance 2009 (TAA) is a Federal program that provides assistance to adversely affected workers who lose their jobs or whose hours of work and wages are reduced as a result of increased imports or whose firms, service industries, or public agencies have been affected by, or are threatened to be affected by, shifts in production of articles or the supply of services to foreign countries.
 It also provides assistance to workers whose firm is a supplier or downstream producer to a firm that received a certification of eligibility.

 Benefits available under the Trade Act of 2009 apply to Trade Act petitions filed on or after May 18, 2009, and no later than Feb.
 14, 2011.
-The US Department of Labor is no longer accepting any new petitions under the Trade Act of 2009.
 For petitions filed prior to May 18, 2009, please refer to the Trade Act of 2002

 TAA benefits include: